Filtrations of the Chow group of zero-cycles on abelian varieties and behavior under isogeny: Introduction

 \subsection{Finding explicit Examples}

-Let $X=E_1\times E_2$ be a product of two elliptic curves over a perfect field $k$ of characteristic $\neq 2,3$.
-Suppose that $E_1, E_2$ have fully rational $2$-torsion.
-This allows us to assume that $E_1, E_2$ are given by Weierstrass equations of the form $y^2=x(x-a)(x-b)$ and $y^2=x(x-c)(x-d)$ for some $a\neq b,$ and $c\neq d$ respectively.
-Scholten (cf.~\cite[Theorem 1]{Scholten}), using the Kummer surface associated to $X$, constructed a hyperelliptic curve $C_{a,b,c,d}$ given by the equation $(ad-bc)y^2=((a-b)x^2-(c-d))(ax^2-c)(bx^2-d)$, which admits dominant morphisms $h_i:C_{a,b,c,d}\to E_i$ for $i=1,2$.
-In the most general case the curve $C_{a,b,c,d}$ is smooth of genus $2$ (cf.~\cite[p.~6]{Scholten}), and hence its Jacobian $J$ is an abelian surface admitting an isogeny $J\xrightarrow{\varphi} E_1\times E_2$.
-One can use this construction and variations of it to obtain infinitely many new classes of abelian surfaces and products of curves that satisfy \autoref{mainconj}.
+Let $X=E_1\times E_2$ be a product of two elliptic curves over a number field $k$ with fully rational $2$-torsion.
+We may assume that $E_1, E_2$ are given by Weierstrass equations of the form $y^2=x(x-a)(x-b)$ and $y^2=x(x-c)(x-d)$ respectively.
+Scholten (cf.~\cite[Theorem 1]{Scholten}), using the Kummer surface associated to $X$, constructed a hyperelliptic curve $C$ given by the equation $(ad-bc)y^2=((a-b)x^2-(c-d))(ax^2-c)(bx^2-d)$, which admits dominant morphisms $h_i:C\to E_i$ for $i=1,2$.
+In the most general case the curve $C$ is smooth of genus $2$ (cf.~\cite[p.~6]{Scholten}), and hence its Jacobian $J$ is an abelian surface admitting an isogeny $J\xrightarrow{\varphi} E_1\times E_2$.
+One can use this construction and variations of it to obtain infinitely many new classes of examples that satisfy \autoref{mainconj}.
 In \autoref{computations} we give some explicit computations.